MRingive/thejourneyof-prod/_posts/2022-05-16-welcome-showup-club.markdown

 ## How to Show Up every day

-The [Show Up Club][show-up-club] is loosely based on two proven tools: goals and accountability.
+The [Show Up Club][show-up-club] is based on two tools: goals and accountability.
+These two tools have been around for a long time and have proven themselves many times over.

 ### (S.M.A.R.T) Goals